AriFordsham/GHCWiki/dwarf.md

   function.
 That the stack is so "clean" means that we have no lazy evaluation going on, which is a result of compiling with optimisations above (`-O`).
-Perhaps unintuitively, simple optimisations often improve stack trace clarity.
+Perhaps unintuitively, simple optimisations often improve stack trace clarity (the following flags, all part of `-O`, seem particularly helpful:
+  `-fno-ignore-interface-pragmas -fno-omit-interface-pragmas -fenable-rewrite-rules`).

 - On the other hand, `main` does not appear in the stack any more.
 In fact, where it should be we only see `show` and `putStrLn`